Wellbeing in schools

 Information and resources are available for schools and early learning service providers to help them to support children and young people.

-- Guidelines for the provision of pastoral care, guidance and counselling
+Providing pastoral care, guidance and counselling (for secondary schools)

 For information and resources on suicide prevention, see:

-- Suicide prevention kit for schools [PDF.
-10 MB]
+- Preventing and responding to suicide: Resource kit for schools [PDF, 10 MB]

 Information and resources are available to help schools to support international students.